 The main differences between front speakers and surround speakers are the frequencies they handle & the positioning of their drivers.
 Front speakers and similarly designed surround speakers are called monopole since their drivers are forward facing.
-Beyond monopole, surround speakers can be further classified into bipole and dipole designs where their drivers are situated on opposite sides of their cabinets.
+Beyond monopole, surround speakers can be further classified into bipole and dipole designs where their drivers are situated on opposite sides of the speaker.

 The Types Of Front Speakers

 Center Channel Speaker